 Feel free to attend the following library sessions.
 Many of the sessions offer hands-on instruction.
-In addition to Brown School Library sessions, the list includes selected sessions from WashU's Becker Medical Library and WashU's Olin Library.
+In addition to Brown School Library sessions, the list includes selected sessions from WashU's Becker Medical Library, WashU's Olin Library, and WashU's Writing Center.

 Catalog of Library Materials